 There is something inherently good about gardening, it connects us with the living world and for most people is relaxing, slowing the pace of life.

-For many children today the garden is the first and sometimes the only doorway through which they can experience the natural world , an opportunity beyond the computer and television screen.
+For many children today the garden is the first and sometimes the only doorway through which they can experience the natural world.
+A tactile opportunity for exploration and learning beyond the computer and television screen.

-Because we understand how important it is for children to interact with nature we have been providing gardening based environmentally focussed studies in schools for well over a decade.
+Because we understand how important it is for children to interact with nature we have been providing stimulating gardening based environmentally focussed studies in schools and playcentres for well over a decade.

 Our lessons and teaching methods are always evolving to